TN 149 (06-25)

 1. a.

-Determine whether the appropriate person to provide authorization is available.
+Determine whether the appropriate person to provide WEIA is available.
 For more information on who can provide authorization, see GN 00204.150B.2 in this section.
-If the authorizing person is not available, see GN 00204.150C.2 in this section.
+If the authorizing person is not available, see GN 00204.150C.3 in this section.

 2. b.

-Read the following information before asking for wage and employment information authorization:
+Read the following information before asking for WEIA:

 English Language Script

-The Social Security Act allows us to collect your authorization.
-Providing us with your authorization is voluntary.
-We use this authorization to ask payroll information providers to give us information on your wages.
+• The Social Security Act allows us to collect your authorization.
+We use your authorization to ask payroll data providers to give us information about your wages and employment through an information exchange or through manual information requests.

-• your application(s) is denied in a final decision and no other claims or appeals are pending;
+• your application(s)is denied, and no other claims or appeals are pending;

 • your entitlement or eligibility for payments ends and no other claims or appeals are pending;